 There is no exception or licence in the Copyright Act which allows a school to play a film to its students for non-educational purposes, such as on bus excursions, during camps and for rainy day activities at lunchtime.

 The Australian school sector has negotiated a voluntary blanket licence, called the Co-Curricular Licence, with Roadshow Public Performance Licensing (‘Roadshow’) for the playing of films by schools for non-educational purposes.
 This includes:

-- At school camps and excursions, including outdoor screenings at camp, where the school provides the DVD (not the camp)
+- at school camps and excursions, including outdoor screenings at camp, where the school provides the DVD (not the camp) and

 To find out whether your school is covered by the Co-Curricular Licence, contact your local copyright advisor.